twambess/testVA/ReadMe.md

 ---

-The service is just a simple parking lot review REST service.
+The service is just a simple telegram bot review REST service.
 It uses a database (PostgreSQL) to store the data.

+The bot registers the user in the database, forwards your own message and counts their number.

 Database have 1 tables which  interaction of program<br>
 Main table is `User` contains information about users messages and last message time.